gszep/gpuweb/Roadmap.md

 - Rendering features
   - Consensus: MVP includes facilities to rendering to multiple render targets in a single draw call
   - Consensus: Draw commands should support instancing.
-  - Consensus: MVP does not include the ability for the draw-call arguments (like the number of vertices, etc.) to come from a buffer
+  - Consensus: MVP does not include the ability for the draw-call arguments (like the number of vertices, etc.) to come from a buffer, but the v1 will.
   - Open Question: Should the MVP include a way to create mipmaps for an existing texture
   - Consensus: Don't include a way to update the contents of a buffer from immediate operands in the command stream
   - Consensus: Include multisampling in the MVP